ngworker/angular-versions-action/README.md

 ### Inputs

 - `angular-version`: The base Angular version used to match the dependency version.
 Ex: 8.0.x, 10.0.x.
 To check the full list of supported versions, see [supported versions](###Supported-Angular-versions).
+- `root-path`: The path to the root folder of the project where the `package.json` and `angular.json` files are located.
+Defaults to `./`.

 ### Example workflow - match Angular versions